 3. Pour in water and let it simmer for 10–15 minutes.

 4. Let it cool before serving.
-Then, add sour cream for a creamy finish!
+Then, add sour cream for a creamy finish, but use only a small amount because cats don’t digest dairy well.

 And yes, some cats will love this recipe, while others will turn up their whiskers.
 In my house, it’s a 50-50 success rate!